 Global health is a key priority for Warwick Medical School.
 The University strategy makes a commitment to grow Warwick's visibility and positive impact across Sub-Saharan Africa and other parts of the world.

-W-CAHRD is a global network bringing together individuals, disciplines and organisations to develop practical solutions to health needs.
-In particular, W-CAHRD works with resource-limited nations to transform health systems and improve the health of low and middle income populations.
+Warwick Centre for Global Health is a global research network bringing together individuals, disciplines and organisations to develop practical solutions to health needs.
+In particular, Warwick Centre for Global Health works globally, and particularly with resource limited nations to transform health systems and improve health worldwide.

 Enhancing Human Resources and use of Appropriate Technologies for Maternal and Perinatal Survival in Sub-Saharan Africa

 ETATMBA aims to develop the education and training for Non-Physician Clinicians (NPCs) who work with mothers and babies in rural and urban areas of Africa.
 With few doctors available, these clinicians are a vital source of health care provision yet receive little recognition for their work.